obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 ## UI text

-This section lists guidelines for formatting text in the user interface, such as settings and buttons.
+This section lists guidelines for formatting text in the user interface, such as settings, commands, and buttons.

 The example below from **Settings → Appearance** demonstrates the guidelines for text in the user interface.